1. Why FP4 Fused Attention on Consumer Blackwell?

 The FP4 E2M1 format

 FP4 has 1 sign bit, 2 exponent bits (bias 1), and 1 mantissa bit.
-That gives you exactly 16 representable values:
+That gives exactly 16 representable values:

 The maximum representable magnitude is 6.0.
 Anything larger saturates.